megha6890/frontend-developement/README.md

 Navigate to any folder and open the .html files directly in your browser to see the project in action.

-📌 About Me
+## 📌 About Me

-I'm Megha, passionate about frontend development and continuously building projects using HTML, CSS, JavaScript, DOM, Advanced JS, and jQuery to enhance my skills and project portfolio.
+I'm Megha, an NIT Hamirpur graduate passionate about building interactive, user-friendly applications.
+Actively enhancing my skills in frontend technologies.

+---

-🤝 Feedback & Suggestions
+## 🤝 Feedback & Suggestions
 If you have feedback or suggestions to improve these projects, feel free to connect or raise an issue!

+---

+*Feel free to explore and suggest improvements!*

 ---